ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 Let's go through the process of Revisions creation to get a taste of its advantages.

 1. **Enable Revisions** so we can experiment with the feature.
-   You can enable Revisions using [Studio](../../studio/database/settings/document-revisions) or the [ConfigureRevisionsOperation](../../document-extensions/revisions/client-api/operations/configure-revisions#syntax) Store operation.
+   The Revisions feature can be enabled using [Studio](../../studio/database/settings/document-revisions) or the [ConfigureRevisionsOperation](../../document-extensions/revisions/client-api/operations/configure-revisions#syntax) Store operation.